Puncher1/iot-garage-control/README.md

 #### Note
 * The website runs locally, means you have to be in the same network as the ESP32.
 * The SSID and password of the WiFi can be set in `webserver.ccp`.
-* The local IP can be changed with the `serverIP` parameter of the `WebServer` contructor (typically only the last number is changed + gateway should be changed accordingly in `webserver.cpp`)
+* The local IP can be changed with the `serverIP` parameter of the `WebServer` constructor (typically only the last number is changed + gateway should be changed accordingly in `webserver.cpp`)